JSolaC/HARNESS-MPA/README.md

 ## License

-This repository is and will be released under the **Creative Commons Attribution 4.0 International (CC-BY 4.0)** license.
+This repository will be ultimately released under the **Creative Commons Attribution 4.0 International (CC-BY 4.0)** license.